webstackdev/webstackbuilders.com/docs/DEPENDENCIES.md

 @types/gulp // used by Gulp
 @types/serve-static // used in eleventy global type definitions in @types directory
 @yarnpkg/cli // used in Yarn plugin
-chalk // used in validateFrontmatter script critical // used in gulp task for inlining critical CSS cross-var dotenv
+ansi-colors // used in build script for logger critical // used in gulp task for inlining critical CSS cross-var dotenv